Muthal Mariyathai: Casting

 Bharathiraja and Selvaraj initially wanted Rajesh for the role of Malaichami, but distributors objected.
 Selvaraj later considered S. P. Balasubrahmanyam but realised it would not be possible due to Balasubrahmanyam's playback singing commitments, so Bharathiraja suggested Sivaji Ganesan.
 Though unwell at the time, Ganesan accepted Bharathiraja's request.
-According to Raadhika, she had been offered the role of Kuyil, but she declined in favour of Swathi Muthyam.
-Bharathiraja, however, countered that Raadhika would not have been appropriate as Kuyil.
-He cast Radha in the role because she was "dusky, slender, and tall", just like he envisioned the character, and Raadhika was not.
-Despite this, Radha's voice was dubbed by Raadhika.
+According to Radhika, she had been offered the role of Kuyil, but she declined in favour of Swathi Muthyam.
+Bharathiraja, however, countered that Radhika would not have been appropriate as Kuyil.
+He cast Radha in the role because she was "dusky, slender, and tall", just like he envisioned the character, and Radhika was not.
+Despite this, Radha's voice was dubbed by Radhika.
 Muthal Mariyathai was Radha's 99th film as an actress; she stated that when Bharathiraja offered her the role of Kuyil, she "took it with both hands".

 Bharathiraja cast Vadivukkarasi as Malaichami's wife Ponnatha because of her "large eyes".
 Since the actress, who was then in her early 20s, was not as old as the character she plays, the makers "smeared ash" on her face.
 According to Vadivukkarasi, "They glued tubes to my ears to make them look different.
 But I didn't mind and didn't really know."
-This was the feature film debut of Sasha Selvaraj, who was given the stage name Ranjini, and played Sevuli, the daughter of Sengodan (Veerasami).
+This was the feature film debut of Sasha Selvaraj, who was given the stage name Ranjini, and played Sevuli, the daughter of Sengodan (Veerasamy).
 Ranjini, who was then studying in Singapore, arrived in Madras to take a break from education, and hoped that filming would conclude within two weeks.
 It was also the debut of Deepan, who played Malaichami's nephew Chellakannu.
 Deepan, the nephew of V. N. Janaki, initially abstained from films to concentrate on his family business, but when Bharathiraja saw him and asked Deepan's uncle and Janaki's then-husband M. G. Ramachandran for permission to cast him, both agreed.